taohan10200/STEERER/README.md

-# DRNet for  Video Indvidual Counting (CVPR 2022)
+# STEERER for  Object Counting and Localizaiotion (ICCV 2023)
 ## Introduction
-This is the official PyTorch implementation of paper: [**STEERER: Resolving Scale Variations for Counting and Localization via Selective Inheritance Learning**](https://arxiv.org/abs/2203.12335), which effectively addressed the issue of scale variations for object counting and localizaioion, demonstrating the state-of-arts counting and localizaiton perfornmance for different catogories, such as crowd,vehicle, crops and trees.
+This is the official PyTorch implementation of paper: [**STEERER: Resolving Scale Variations for Counting and Localization via Selective Inheritance Learning**](https://arxiv.org/abs/2203.12335), which effectively addressed the issue of scale variations for object counting and localizaioion, demonstrating the state-of-arts counting and localizaiton performance for different catagories, such as crowd,vehicle, crops and trees.

 <!-- ![framework](./figures/framework1.png) -->

 # Catalog
 - [x] Training and Testing Code (2023.08.18)
-- [x] PyTorch pretrained models (2022.3.19)
+- [x] Pretrained models (continuously update)
-- [x] Training Code
-  - [x] HT21
-  - [x] SenseCrowd (2022.9.30)

 # Getting started